Learn About Tea. FAQ

 The term "chai tea" is a bit of a misnomer.
 "Chai" means tea in Hindi, similarly to "cha" in Chinese.
 So technically, we are saying "tea tea" when we say "chai tea."
-However, in the West this came to be the popularly accepted name for this delicious drink.
+However, this came to be the popularly accepted name for this delicious drink in the West.

-Chai tea is an Indian black tea that is made with spices.
+Chai tea is an Indian black tea made with spices.
 Hence, chai tea is tea.
 Thanks to the addition of spices, chai is very aromatic and robust.
 Common spices that people add are cinnamon, cardamom, clove, black pepper, and ginger.
-Although the recipes vary by region.
-People usually add sugar and milk to chai tea.
+Although the recipes vary by region, people usually add sugar and milk to chai tea.

 No More Milk Tea